A Survey of Model Architectures in Information Retrieval: Large Language Models for IR

-A critical technical requirement is ensuring only valid document identifiers are generated during inference.
-This is typically achieved through constrained beam search over a prefix tree (trie) constructed from all valid document identifiers~\citep{Tang2023RecentAdvancesInGenerative}.
-Alternative approaches include constrained greedy search and FM-index structures~\citep{Tang2023RecentAdvancesInGenerative}.
-Document identifier design represents a fundamental implementation challenge.
-Early approaches explored atomic identifiers (unique integers), simple string identifiers (titles, URLs), and semantically structured identifiers created through clustering algorithms~\citep{Chen2023AUnifiedGenerativeRetriever}.
-More sophisticated methods have introduced n-gram-based identifiers~\citep{bevilacqua2022autoregressive} and hierarchical representations using techniques like residual quantization~\citep{zeng2024scalable}.
-Scalability poses a major challenge for generative retrieval systems.
-Most research has focused on relatively small collections with several hundred thousand documents, as the approach struggles to scale to very large corpora.
-The memory and computational requirements grow substantially as corpus size increases.
+\paragraph{Challenges.} Generative retrieval faces significant challenges in dynamic environments.
+The tight coupling between index and retrieval modules makes updating the corpus computationally expensive, typically requiring full model retraining~\citep{Mehta2022dsi}.
+Scalability poses a major challenge; most research has focused on relatively small collections, as the memory and computational requirements grow substantially as corpus size increases.
 Generative retrieval is an active and rapidly evolving research area; we direct interested readers to a dedicated survey~\citep{li2025frommatchingtogenerationasurveyongenerativeinformationretrieval} for a comprehensive review.